Coderash1998/DP-5-HCI-Project/README.md

 # How to run

-There are to ways to run this:
+There are two ways to run this:

 1. You can directly access the webpage through URL hosted at: https://finalprod.d3a9pn36sf6i9j.amplifyapp.com
-2. You can clone this repository and start by opening index.html.
+2. You can clone this repository and start by opening index.html

 # Page Descriptions and Functionalities